-In 2019 this scholarship will be awarded to one student in either the June or the September Oxford Teacher Certification Program.
+In 2020 this scholarship will be awarded to one student in the June 14-20 Oxford Teacher Certification Program.
 It will pay the full $1200 tuition cost for the class.

 Jackie punching on the patio during a Fall Foliage Retreat at the Oxford Rug School in 2013.

 This Scholarship was established by the Oxford Punch Needle Instructors Guild (OPNIG) in 2018 to honor Jackie Towell, who passed away in 2017.
 Jackie was one of our most dedicated Oxford Instructors, teaching countless people how to punch.
 She was also funny, kind and generous – in short, a wonderful role model for all Oxford Instructors.

 Jackie Towell was British and taught in the United Kingdom, Long Island (New York), and later in Florida, where she and her husband retired.
 In addition to teaching classes and private lessons for adults and children, Jackie volunteered her skills to work with at-risk young people, hospital patients recovering from head injuries, and students with communication difficulties.